 If you do sleep on your side, your left side is ideal.
 Sleeping on the right side can constrict your rib cage and lungs and hinder blood circulation.
 Sleeping on your left side reduces acid reflux and promotes optimal blood flow, making it the preferable choice.

 This “Contour Legacy Leg Pillow” is great for side sleepers.
 It positions you in your natural alignment, alleviating pressure points that often cause discomfort & pain.

 Position #3: Sleeping on your stomach

-According to the National Sleep Foundation, the stomach is the worst sleeping position for overall health.
-Sleeping on your stomach pulls your stomach and spine into the bed.
-This places pressure on the curvature of your spine and strain on your back and neck.
+According to the National Sleep Foundation, sleeping on your stomach is the worst position for overall health.
+Sleeping on your stomach pulls your stomach and spine into the bed, placing pressure points on the curvature of your spine and strain on your back and neck.
 This position also cuts off circulation, which can lead to tingling or numbness in the limbs.

 Position #4: Sleeping in the fetal position

 This is quite a common sleeping position.
 It helps to reduce snoring and can improve circulation.

 However, the fetal position can also be constricting and is not the best for reducing joint or back pain.
 If you like to sleep in the fetal position but are worried about joint pain or morning soreness, stretch out throughout the night instead of pulling into a tight ball.